 Richard C. M. Page was born on January 2, 1841 in Albemarle County, Virginia.

-On July 14, 1861 he enlisted as a private in the Rockbridge Artillery at Winchester, Virginia, and fought with the battery at the First Battle of Manassas.
-In October of 1861 he transferred to the Morris Artillery as Second Gun Sergeant.
+On July 14, 1861 he enlisted as a private in the Rockbridge Artillery at Winchester, Virginia.
+He fought with the battery at the First Battle of Manassas on July 21, 1861.
+In October of that year he transferred to the Morris Artillery as Second Gun Sergeant.

 After the war Page attended the Universit of Virginia, graduating in 1868 with a medical degree.
-He opened a practice in New York City and was author of a handbook of physical diagonosis.
-He also authored a history of the Morris Artillery as well as a geneology of his family.
+He opened a practice in New York City. and was the author of a handbook of physical diagonosis.

 Richard C. M. Page died on June 19, 1898.